stefankroes/ancestry/README.md

     has_siblings?
 Returns true if the record's parent has more than one child is_only_child?
-Returns true if the record is the only child of its parent descendants      Scopes the model on direct and indirect children of the record descendant_ids   Returns a list of a descendant ids subtree          Scopes the model on descendants and itself subtree_ids      Returns a list of all ids in the record's subtree depth            Return the depth of the node, root nodes are at depth 0
+Returns true if the record is the only child of its parent descendants      Scopes the model on direct and indirect children of the record descendant_ids   Returns a list of descendant ids indirects        Scopes the model on indirect children of the record indirect_ids     Returns a list of indirect child ids subtree          Scopes the model on descendants and itself subtree_ids      Returns a list of all ids in the record's subtree depth            Return the depth of the node, root nodes are at depth 0